Halifax, Ottawa, Oshawa, Toronto, Calgary, Edmonton.

-But what’s as concerning to some are all the errors found in simply reporting its use, particularly when those errors are made by the police.
+But what’s as concerning to some are all the errors in not just using the software, but in simply reporting its use, particularly when many such errors are made by the police.

-The Toronto Police Service initially denied using Clearview’s program, but the chief has since admitted that some officers had been using Clearview AI since last October without his knowledge.
+The Toronto Police Service initially denied using Clearview’s program, but the chief has now acknowledged that some officers had been using Clearview AI since last October, apprently without his knowledge.
 He says he’s ordered them to stop.

-When the Ontario Provincial Police confirmed its use of facial recognition, it says it learned officers were using the software as a result of an internal review that was launched following a media inquiry.
-“Upon learning that some members had commenced testing of the tool through a free trial, the OPP ordered the immediate cessation of testing and use of Clearview AI,” the police force said.
+And when the Ontario Provincial Police confirmed its use of facial recognition, it says it learned officers were using the software as a result of an internal review that was launched following a media inquiry.
+“Upon learning that some members had commenced testing of the tool through a free trial (!), the OPP ordered the immediate cessation of testing and use of Clearview AI,” the police force said.